Palasinaz Lakes: The feudal era

 In the feudal era, stretch of time between the 5th and 13th centuries, the peasants and shepherds of the Alps had to provide the lord with butter, cheese and other products of the earth.
 The existence of villages, such as Estoul (from the Latin term stabulum "barn, stall"), is evidenced by documents of that period.
 In the thirteenth century, the area of the Palasinaz was called Palleysina and it was in possession of the lords of Gressoney.
-It appeared in 1323 in the will of Ebalo of Challant and even earlier in the account of the feudal investiture of Gotofredo of Challant, dated 28 July 1263, in which the amount of money that the nobles had to pay yearly to the convent of San Maurizio Agaunese for these lands was set.
+It appeared in 1323 in the will of Ébal (or Yblet) of Challant and even earlier in the account of the feudal investiture of Godefroy of Challant, dated 28 July 1263, in which the amount of money that the nobles had to pay yearly to the Abbey of Saint-Maurice d'Agaune for these lands was set.